Privacy Policy

 15.1 Supervisory Authority Notification (Art.
 33 GDPR)

-Where a breach is likely to result in a risk to the rights and freedoms of natural persons, we will notify the competent supervisory authority (the Bundesbeauftragte für den Datenschutz und die Informationsfreiheit, "BfDI", for Germany) without undue delay and no later than 72 hours after becoming aware of the breach.
+Where a breach is likely to result in a risk to the rights and freedoms of natural persons, we will notify the competent supervisory authority — the UAE Data Office, where WealthView is established, and any EU or UK authority with jurisdiction over affected users — without undue delay and no later than 72 hours after becoming aware of the breach.
 The notification will include: (a) the nature of the breach including approximate number of affected data subjects and records; (b) the name and contact details of our DPO or point of contact; (c) the likely consequences of the breach; and (d) the measures taken or proposed to address and mitigate the breach.

 15.2 User Notification (Art.
 34 GDPR)